-In 2024, the European Union (EU) tax system continues to exhibit significant diversity, reflecting the unique economic conditions and policy preferences of its members.
-Despite efforts to harmonise some aspects of taxation, tax rates and approaches to taxation vary widely across the EU.
+The EU tax system in 2024 remains duly varied, reflecting the diverse set of economic conditions and disparate policy preferences of its members.
+While efforts at partial unification in specific areas have been tried, tax rates and approaches to taxation widely differ across the EU.

-EU corporate tax rates in 2024 range from less than 10 per cent in some jurisdictions to more than 30 per cent in others.
-For example, Ireland maintains one of the lowest corporate tax rates in the EU at 12.5 per cent, which helps to attract international companies.
-At the same time, France and Germany have some of the highest rates, reflecting their socially oriented approach to fiscal policy.
+Various systems of income taxation are adopted within the European Union, although most countries use the multi-bracket progressive income tax system.
+In 2024, corporate tax rates in the EU vary from less than 10 per cent in some states to more than 30 per cent in others.
+For example, Ireland has one of the lowest rates of corporate tax within the EU space at 12.5 per cent; this enables it to attract foreign companies.
+In turn, France and Germany are examples of countries with one of the highest rates, which reflect their socially oriented focus on fiscal policy.

-Income tax for individuals also varies widely.
-Some countries, such as Belgium and Denmark, have high top rates exceeding 50 per cent, while others, such as Bulgaria and the Czech Republic, apply lower rates not exceeding 20 per cent.
-These differences reflect the diversity of national approaches to spreading the tax burden across different segments of the population.
+Income tax paid by individuals also exhibits a wide variation.
+Countries like Belgium and Denmark have high top rates of over 50 per cent, while countries like Bulgaria and the Czech Republic have relatively lower rates not exceeding 20 per cent.
+This reflects a variety of national measures for spreading the burden of tax across different sections of the population.

-Social contributions that finance social security systems, including pensions, health insurance and unemployment benefits, also vary considerably.
-In countries such as Sweden and France, total social contributions can be quite high, while in other countries such as Malta and Cyprus they are lower.
-It is important to note that social contributions may be levied on both employers and employees, depending on the country.
+Social contributions payable to finance social security systems, providing pensions, health insurance and unemployment benefits, amongst others, also differ quite considerably.
+In some countries, like Sweden and France, the total social contributions are relatively high, while in other countries, such as Malta and Cyprus, they are relatively low.
+Note that, quite often, social contributions are levied upon both employers and employees.

 Value added tax (VAT)

-VAT is an indirect tax that is levied on most goods and services in the EU.
-Standard VAT rates range from 17 per cent in Luxembourg to 27 per cent in Hungary, although many countries apply reduced rates to certain goods and services such as food, books and medical services.
-VAT harmonisation within the EU provides common rules for its collection, but leaves room for national differences in rates.
+VAT is an indirect tax on nearly all goods and services in the EU, with standard rates ranging from 17 per cent in Luxembourg to 27 per cent in Hungary.
+Most countries also apply reduced rates to items such as food, books, and medical services.
+Harmonization of VAT within the EU also means standard rules governing its collection, but leaves ample scope for national divergence over actual rates.

 Taxes in Albania 2024

-Albania’s tax system in 2024 continues to develop in line with international standards and best practices, aiming to create a favourable environment for business and investment.
-Albania is endeavouring to simplify tax administration, reduce tax rates for certain categories of taxpayers and introduce digital technologies in tax administration.
+The Albanian tax system further develops in 2024, taking into consideration all the recommendations of international standards and best practices to provide a favorable environment for business and investments.
+Currently, Albania tries to simplify the administration of taxes, reduce the tax rate for certain categories of taxpayers, and introduce digital technologies into tax administration.

 Corporate Tax